Photo by Darrel Jury

 Planning vs. Implementation

 The final plan, like most Forest Service plans, is a mixed bag.
-We’re pleased that it protects quiet recreation opportunities in many of the important non-motorized recreation areas WWA and our partners advocated for, including the McGowan National Recreational Trail, Elam Creek/Carter Meadow, the West Shore of Lake Almanor, and the West Shore of Eagle Lake.
-But we’re disappointed that the popular cross-country ski and snowshoe trails at Hog Flat are only partially protected.
-The trails themselves are designated non-motorized but the area surrounding the trails is designated for OSV use.
-We’re not sure how that’s supposed to work.
+We’re pleased that it protects quiet recreation opportunities in many of the important non-motorized recreation areas WWA and our partners advocated for, including the McGowan National Recreational Trail, Elam Creek/Carter Meadow, the West Shore of Lake Almanor, Hog Flat reservoir, and the West Shore of Eagle Lake.

 Under the new plan, skiers and snowshoers traveling the Pacific Crest Trail will find a quiet winter experience along the trail on both sides of Lassen National Park.
 However, the final plan designates OSV use right up to the tread of the trail (just not on the trail itself) along approximately 55 miles of the PCT elsewhere on the Lassen, with 12 designated crossing points.
 At these crossing points, OSV users are allowed to cross the trail within one quarter mile of the designated spot.
 Again, how this is supposed to work in practice is far from clear.
 The Forest Supervisor has pledged to work closely with snowmobilers, skiers, and PCT enthusiasts to monitor how this element of the travel plan “works”, and to make adaptations as necessary to reduce conflict and improve visitor experiences as more information becomes available.